14 Product Video Best Practices for Ecommerce and Business Websites (2026 Guide)

 10. Show the product in use before you list features

-12. Use UGC and testimonials to answer trust objections cheaply
+12. Use UGC and testimonials to answer trust objections

 14. Audit the mistakes that quietly kill performance